 Stephen Arnold Douglas, best known for his career in national politics and his antebellum political rivalry with Abraham Lincoln, began life inauspiciously enough in rural Vermont.
 The son of a country doctor, Douglas was educated in common schools and later completed his preparatory education at the Canandaigua Academy in Canandaigua, N.Y.

 Moving west to Illinois, Douglas completed his studies to become an attorney and soon began his meteoric rise in state politics when he was elected State's Attorney for the Morgan circuit in 1835.
 From there, Douglas quickly rose through the Illinois state political and legal systems and by 1843 had secured a seat in Congress, elected to the House of Representatives as a Democrat.

 During his time as a congressman and later as a senator, Douglas was best known for his work promoting the controversial Kansas-Nebraska Act of 1854.
+The Kansas-Nebraska Act created the territories of Kansas and Nebraska and sought to settle the issue of whether these territories would be admitted as free or slave states into the Union through popular sovereignty, meaning residents would vote on the issue.
+This politicization resulted in pro-slavery settlers and abolitionists flooding the territories, resulting in Bleeding Kansas.
 The Kansas-Nebraska Act spurred Abraham Lincoln to oppose Douglas and challenge his seat in the Senate.

-After the inauguration, Douglas threw his support behind Lincoln and undertook a tour of the Border States to around support for the Union, making visits to Virginia, Ohio and Illinois.
+After the inauguration, Douglas threw his support behind Lincoln and undertook a tour to bolster support for the Union, making visits to Virginia, Ohio and Illinois.
 However, less than three months after Lincoln's inauguration, Douglas contracted typhoid fever and died in Chicago on June 3, 1861.